speedingplanet/intuit-apollo/labs.md

 1. Add a parameter to change the sortField (later the sort direction)
 1. Run the sort when the user clicks on the column headers (or similar)

+## Server Lab 1: Implement students

+1. Load the students from 'all-data.cjs'
+2. Implement a Student type
+3. Implement queries for `students` and `studentById`
+4. Implement resolvers for `students` and `studentById`

 ## Lab 3: Filter the list

 ## Lab 4: Get a student by their ID